tanvincible/dodo/docs/overview.md

 ---
 layout: page
-title: Dodomatic
+title: Overview
-permalink: /dodomatic/
+permalink: /overview/
 ---

-# Dodomatic's Architecture
+# Overview

 Dodomatic is an integrated suite of tools designed to streamline CI/CD workflow management for developers.
 The system is composed of several interlocking components that work together to automate the creation, validation, publishing, and maintenance of workflow templates.
 Here’s a high-level view of each component and how they interact: